NVIDIA/NeMo/docs/blogs/template.md

 # page_path: Relative path to the image from the website root (e.g. /assets/images/)
 # description: Description of the post for Rich URL previews

-# DO NOT CHANGE BELOW
-template: blog.html
 ---

 # Notes

-- Add folder inside `blogs` directory with year
+- Add folder inside `blogs/posts` directory with year
-- Remove "placeholder" if it exists in the directory
 - Copy the contents of this template to the folder.
-- Edit the contents and update `mkdocs.yml` at the end to link to the blog post.
+- Edit the contents.
 - Send PR and merge.
 - ASSETS: All blog images and external content must be hosted somewhere else.
 Do NOT add things to github for blog contents!